3 rings of acorn squash on blue plate

 Instructions

-• Bake for an hour or until tender.
+• Bake for an hour or until tender and lightly browned.

 Nutrition